m-iDev-0792/COSC520-Assignments/Assignment2/readme.md

 A dataset generation Python script is provided to generate an arbitrary number of datasets.

-For convenience, you can simply double-click one of the batch scripts to generate a dataset according to your platform:
+For convenience, you can goto the direcotry `./scripts`, and simply double-click one of the batch scripts to generate a dataset according to your platform:

 ```
 Windows ===> dataset_gen.bat